LION'S MANE

 mental health, addressing both neurobiological and gut-related factors linked to anxiety and depression.

-MENOPAUSE HELP
+MENOPAUSE

 According to Martin Powell, biochemist and lecturer at the University of Westminster, Lion's mane's ability to help generate NGF may account for the clinical observation of Lion's mane benefitting menopausal individuals including significant improvements in sleep disturbance, hot flashes and anxiety.
 [27].
 See other sections relating to Mood improvement, cognitive function and depression.

-SUPPORT GUT-BRAIN AXIS
+GUT-BRAIN AXIS

-Reduction in Stress and Anxiety
+Potential Reduction in Stress and Anxiety

-Bidirectional Communication is improved via:
+Bidirectional Communication may be improved via:

-Vagus Nerve Stimulation: Lion's Mane indirectly enhances vagus nerve signalling by reducing gut and brain inflammation.
+Vagus Nerve Stimulation: Lion's Mane may indirectly enhances vagus nerve signalling by reducing gut and brain inflammation.
 [33]

-Gut Health and Microbiota Modulation
+Gut Health and Microbiota Modulation:

 Mucosal Barrier Support: Studies show

-ENHANCES IMMUNE SYSTEM
+IMMUNE SYSTEM

 Potential Health Benefits: